vit0rr/portfolio/src/content/blog/is-data-struct-about-memory.md

   - computer-science
 ---

-A principle that I try to always follow is to have aversion to obvious concepts.
+A principle that I try to follow is to think about obvious concepts.
 Since we are introduced to society, we meet with a lot of concepts that we don't even question.
 Some authoritary figure like a teacher or a parent tells us things that we just accept.

 If you think about data structure, you can relate it immediately to memory.
 Today, I want to discuss why data structures **are not only** about memory.